ioi/translation/docs/README.md

 - The `Flat pages` table contains HTML snippets that are inserted to the home page of normal users and the ISC.

+### Directory hierarchy

+- `cache/CONTEST/TASK/TYPE/TASK-USER.pdf` is the rendered PDF, where `TYPE` is either `task` for a translation or `released` for the English original.
+Cached files may be deleted manually to force re-rendering; this is safe except when the user is in the middle of an operation.

+- `media/draft/CONTEST/UUID.pdf` are draft print-outs.
+Files that are not in the draft print queue may be safely deleted.

+- `media/final_pdf/CONTEST/TASK/LANGUAGE_COUNTRY.pdf` are the final versions
+  (usually a copy of the cached PDF from the time when the translation of the task was last frozen).

+- `media/batch/CONTEST/USER-CONTESTANT.pdf` and `media/batch/CONTEST/USER.pdf`
+  are the final versions for printing.
+The former one is a batch of all translations for a given contestant.
+The latter one is for all contestants of the team (which one is produced depends on the `PRINT_BATCH_WHOLE_TEAM` setting.